nlepagnez/ESI-PublicContent/ESICollector.md

     Multiple Exchange Cmdlets and Active-Directory/Microsoft Graph cmdlets are used to extract information that will be used by Microsoft Exchange Security for Microsoft Sentinel to create a secure posture in your Exchange On-Premises/Online environment.

+    Parameters are described in the Configuration file.
+Explanation of the parameters is available in the [the Parameters description document](./Parameters.md)

 ## On-Premises Collector

 ### Mandatory Permissions